One-photon measurement of two-photon entanglement

 Equations (\ref{conc-form}) and (\ref{vis-D}) suggest that the concurrence can be determined from the visibility of the interference patterns.
-However, for an accurate measurement of the concurrence one needs to consider the experimental loss of photons in propagation mode $\a_1$ between $Q_1$ and $Q_2$ because such losses lead to loss of visibility.
-In fact, visibilities measured for $\ket{D_\b}$, $\ket{A_\b}$ and $\ket{R_\b}$, and $\ket{L_\b}$ (while $\theta=\pi/4$) will always be smaller or equal to $\mathcal{C}(\dm)/\sqrt{2}$ (c.f. \cite{pol-ent-theory} Eqs.
-(26) and (28)).
+However, for an accurate measurement of the concurrence one needs to consider the experimental loss of photons in propagation mode $\a_1$ between $Q_1$ and $Q_2$ and source distinguishability because these lead to reduction of visibility.
+In fact, visibilities measured for $\ket{D_\b}$, $\ket{A_\b}$ and $\ket{R_\b}$, and $\ket{L_\b}$ (while $\theta=\pi/4$) will always be smaller or equal to $\mathcal{C}(\dm)/\sqrt{2}$.
 Since losses for $H$ and $V$ polarization components are different in our experiment, we need to calibrate the system by measuring single-photon visibility in $\{\ket{H_\b},\ket{V_\b}\}$ basis for $\theta=0$.
 We find that the concurrence is given by \cite{pol-ent-theory}

+It is important to note that the denominator in the equation above is the calibration of our interferometer.
+In the ideal case, one wouldn't have to measure the interference visibilities for $\theta=0$, because they would simply be equal to one.
+However, in general, interferometric visibility is not maximum even in that case, due to path/source distinguishability introduced by degrees of freedom other than polarization, for example, losses inside the interferometer \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA}, imperfect path adjustment \cite{zou1993control}, differences between the two sources, and beam propagation between the crystals \cite{barbosa1993degree, grayson1994spatial}.
+Including the numerator in Eq.\ref{conc-vis} guarantees that our entanglement measure is robust to alignment, loss and path length imperfections, among others.
+As long as the interference for $\theta=0$ is larger than zero, our method can be applied.